 BEST PRACTICE RECOMMENDATION ADDRESSED LINK TO RESOURCE 4.
 Creation of Bike/Pedestrian Coordinator Position: The integration of mobility standards and greater connectivity between communities on the island of Maui begins with the comprehensive planning process, which will directly inform design standards within Title 19.
 To navigate this process, the County may consider establishing a bike/ped coordinator within the Planning Department, to serve as a liaison between Plan Implementation, Current Planning and ZAED.
 Similar positions created in planning departments focus on implementing multi-modal visions through design standards in both zoning and development review (as discussed above), and often facilitate conversation between local road and bridge departments and state and federal DOT's.
 Coordinator positions are not limited to urban cities and towns, as the idea is predicated on a desire for greater influence and coordination toward mobility efforts in a jurisdiction.
 Examples of communities who have created a bike/ped specific planning position are provided.
 In the case of Missoula, Montana, the Planning Department has established an extension of the office focused specifically on bike, pedestrian and transit needs (Missoula in Motion) and the Transportation Planning Division has invested in staff committed to bike/ped infrastructure and necessary partnerships.
-While the city has a tightly knit urban core, the broader community is more rural than most national examples. tor position (or re-purpose an existing position within the department) to address mobility issues in Title 19 and other areas of code, and to facilitate implementation and coordinate community planning efforts.
+While the city has a tightly knit urban core, the broader community is more rural than most national examples. specifically on Recommendation V.A.5 and the creation of a new bike/ped coordinator position (or re-purpose an existing position within the department) to address mobility issues in Title 19 and other areas of code, and to facilitate implementation and coordinate community planning efforts.
 Missoula Bicycle and Pedestrian Office Missoula In Motion B. Revise Processes and Procedures 1.
 Customer Service Audit: Self evaluation is a powerful tool in recognizing successes as well as areas for improvement.
-While the Zucker audit report completed in 2006 offered Maui County a robust analysis of internal and procedural improvements, a customer service audit goes one step further and looks at external factors such as client/customer satisfaction, messaging and communication techniques and levels of transparency.
-This best practice addresses Recommendation VI.B.9 related to customer service and understanding where improvements can be made to the 'soft' process of Title 19.
-Development Review in Local Government; Benchmarking Best Practices
+While the Zucker audit report completed in 2006 offered Maui County a robust analysis of internal and procedural improvements, a customer service audit goes one step further and looks at external factors such as client/customer satisfaction, messaging and communication techniques and levels of transparency. · ' Development Review in Local Government; Benchmarking Best Practices